C0KERNEL/SecretHound/README.md

   }
 }
 ```

-Note: `StargateNetwork` appears in the `metadata.source_kind` field of the OpenGraph JSON, not in individual node kinds.

 This enables powerful Cypher queries across `kind` values:
 - `MATCH (s:StargateNetwork) RETURN s` - All nodes generated by this tool